Aaron7722/A8_movies_V01151335/README.md

-Movies are a great deal in our day to day nlives, especially for Keralites It is very hard to get suggestions for great movies
+🍿🎥 Movies are a great deal in our day-to-day lives — especially for Keralites! 🇮🇳❤️ 😅 But let’s be honest: it’s often super hard to get good suggestions for hidden gems or evergreen classics.

-So here is an app, which suggests movies based on your preferred genre.
+✨ So here’s a fun little app that suggests Malayalam movies based on your favorite genre! 🎞️👇

-Do Enjoy
+✅ Pick a genre → get a list of movies with ratings & descriptions.

-See you at the movies!
+Do enjoy... and see you at the movies! 🎬🤩🌟